Go Ad-Free

 logoThe People's Perspective on Medicine

 A new study suggests that people with fibromyalgia may benefit from acupuncture treatment.
-Fibromyalgia is a condition characterized by pain in the muscles and soft tissues.
-Sleep disturbances, fatigue, depression and tender trigger points are common symptoms as well.
+Fibromyalgia is a painful and chronic condition that affects soft tissue.
+It also causes fatigue, brain fog and sleep problems.
+Millions of Americans are affected by this somewhat mysterious condition.
+Depression and tender trigger points are common symptoms as well.
+Physical activity often intensifies the pain and exhaustion.

-The acupuncture study was conducted in Seville, Spain.
+TENS is not the only nondrug modality that people with fibromyalgia have tried.
+Researchers in Seville, Spain, conducted a study on acupuncture a decade ago (Acupuncture in Medicine, Aug.
+2016).
 It included 153 patients with a history of fibromyalgia.
 They were randomized to receive either simulated acupuncture or personalized acupuncture for 20 minutes.
 Both groups received nine weekly sessions.

 In studying acupuncture, it is important to have a group that receives what appears to be acupuncture but actually is not.
 That way the researchers can compare the responses using the sham acupuncture group as controls.
 Acupuncture has a powerful placebo effect, and sham acupuncture is often surprisingly effective, regardless of the outcome being studied.